neurogears/device.pico/README.md

 # picoharp
-A generic device that implements the harp protocol in a raspberry pico device
+A generic harp device that runs the harp protocol on a raspberry pi pico

 # Getting started